magneticflux-/ortools-java/README.md

 ## How to Use

-1. Add my Bintray repository at `https://dl.bintray.com/magneticflux/maven` to resolve the artifacts
+1. Add the JCenter repository to resolve the artifacts
 2. Add a dependency on `com.skaggsm.ortools:ortools-natives-all:7.7.7810` in your build tool of choice
 3. Write code:
 ```java